Efficient quantum circuits for port-based teleportation: Introduction

 \subsection{Types of PBT protocols}

-The two main types of PBT protocols considered are \emph{probabilistic exact} (pPBT) and \emph{deterministic inexact} (dPBT) \cite{studzinski2017port,mozrzymas2018optimal,leditzky2020optimality}. ``Probabilistic'' refers to the fact that the protocol has some nonzero probability of failure, while ``deterministic'' highlights no possibility of failure, i.e., the average success probability of the protocol is $\psucc = 1$. ``Exact'' means that the protocol achieves perfect normalized entanglement fidelity $\nicefrac{F}{\psucc} = 1$, while ``inexact'' means that $\nicefrac{F}{\psucc} < 1$.\footnote{For brevity, in the rest of this section we will drop the terms ``exact'' and ``inexact'' in these cases since deterministic PBT protocols with finite resources are always inexact, and exact protocols cannot be deterministic due to \cite{NoProgramming}.
+The two main types of PBT protocols considered are \emph{probabilistic exact} (pPBT) and \emph{deterministic inexact} (dPBT) \cite{studzinski2017port,mozrzymas2018optimal,leditzky2020optimality}. ``Exact'' means that the protocol achieves perfect entanglement fidelity $F = 1$, while ``inexact'' means that $F < 1$. ``Probabilistic'' refers to the fact that the protocol has some nonzero probability of failure, while ``deterministic'' highlights no possibility of failure, i.e., the average success probability of the protocol is $\psucc = 1$.\footnote{For brevity, in the rest of this section we will drop the terms ``exact'' and ``inexact'' in these cases since deterministic PBT protocols with finite resources are always inexact, and exact protocols cannot be deterministic due to \cite{NoProgramming}.
 Of course, there is still a possibility of having probabilistic inexact protocols.} Besides pPBT and dPBT, one can also consider \emph{probabilistic inexact} protocols that interpolate between pPBT and dPBT.
 One concrete example is minimal PBT (mPBT) which is a modified version of dPBT \cite{strelchuk2023minimal}.

 Two types of resource states for PBT are typically considered: $n$ pairs of maximally entangled states and an arbitrary optimized state; we call these the \emph{EPR resource state} and the \emph{optimized resource state}, respectively.
-Depending on application, Alice's measurement is chosen either to maximize the entanglement fidelity $F$ (in dPBT) or the average success probability $\psucc$ (in pPBT).
+Depending on the application, Alice's measurement is chosen either to maximize the entanglement fidelity $F$ (in dPBT) or the average success probability $\psucc$ (in pPBT).
 While the optimized resource states are different for deterministic and probabilistic protocols, the optimal measurement for optimized states turns out to be the same in both cases. \Cref{tab:pbt_summary} summarizes the four main types of PBT protocols and their optimal fidelity and probability of success.